Mercedes-AMG GT R Discontinued After 2021: Report

 For several years, the hottest Mercedes-AMG GT you could get was the GT R. Then came the Black Series, which did more than just supplant the GT R as the hottest car in the GT family.
 It set a new record as the fastest overall production car at the Nürburgring, which is unreal for a front-engine, rear-wheel-drive machine.
 Now, it could be pushing the GT R out of existence.

 That's the word according to a video report from Allcarnews on YouTube, which states the GT R will disappear after the 2021 model year.
 The source is an alleged email sent to Mercedes-Benz dealerships stating the former GT flagship was discontinued for 2021.
 Furthermore, order banks for 2021 model-year GT Rs are said to close forever on December 29, with any existing orders not being converted to 2022.
 The email featured in the video looks legitimate, but we've contacted Mercedes-Benz for an official confirmation and we'll let you know if/when we receive that.
-Sometimes, automakers can be a bit cagey talking about such things.

 Gallery: 2020 Mercedes-AMG GT R: Driving Notes